Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Bridge to the upper parts of Fimmvörðuháls.

-One of several snowfields before you reach Fimmvörðuháls hut.
+One of several snowfields before you reach the Fimmvörðuháls hut.

 Snowfields between the glaciers

-At about two thirds of the way, the lush green slopes give way to more barren terrain.
-You cross a bridge over the river and enter the stony desert of the upper part of the track.
+At about two thirds of the way, the lush green slopes give way to more barren terrain that can get a bit tedious.
+After 8 kilometres you’ll cross the bridge over the Skóga river and enter the stony desert on the upper part of the Fimmvörðuháls track.
 Not long after, you have to traverse the first snowfield.
 Just when you think you’re almost there, another one comes into view, going down and back up again.

 A welcoming sight!